kreasof-ai/GL-SDM/projects/urm/README.md

 - Optimize it under the frozen contract and profile the result ([report](docs/triton-optimization-report.md)).

-### Phase 1 - framework baselines (in progress)
+### Phase 1 - framework baselines (closed for the validated tranche)

-- Add PyTorch SDPA math and flash-dispatch adapters (dense causal attention is done via `src/urm/adapters` and `benchmarks/dense_attention.py`; the URM dispatch overhead gate of 5% median is met with a +2.32% worst steady-state median measured on every steady-state shape under paired interleaved sampling).
+- PyTorch SDPA math and flash-dispatch adapters are complete for dense causal attention via `src/urm/adapters` and `benchmarks/dense_attention.py`; the URM dispatch overhead gate of 5% median is met with a +2.32% worst steady-state median measured on every steady-state shape under paired interleaved sampling.
-- Add the FLA gated-delta-rule comparator (typed adapter, four levels, prefill + decode; see docs/fla-gated-delta-rule.md) - first recurrence family comparator landed.
-- Add a transparent top-k MoE and sparse-memory gather/scatter baseline.
+- The FLA gated-delta-rule comparator is complete as a typed four-level, prefill-plus-decode comparison; see `docs/fla-gated-delta-rule.md`.
-- Capture correctness, route, and memory-traffic metadata in one result schema.
+- Correctness, route, timing, memory, and provenance metadata are captured in validated result schemas for the covered families.
+- Transparent top-k MoE and sparse-memory family adapters remain in the expansion backlog; they are not prerequisites for this tranche's closure.

-### Phase 2 - specialized kernels (in progress)
+### Phase 2 - specialized kernels (closed for the routed-reduction tranche)

-- Add FlexAttention/block-sparse, FLA/Mamba recurrence, and optimized MoE
-  adapters.
-- Add an external adapter to the original SDM Triton/CUDA implementation.
-- Prototype URM page-local gather-reduce and write-merge kernels only after matching the original SDM semantics and traces.
-- Compare URM dispatch overhead with direct upstream calls.
+- The routed-reduction v1 forward/backward Triton family is implemented,
+  optimized, roofline-profiled, and preserved behind a frozen tensor contract.
+- Direct-vs-URM dispatch comparisons are complete for dense causal attention and FLA gated delta rule; routed reduction is not misrepresented as a replacement for those kernels.
+- FlexAttention/block-sparse, Mamba-family, optimized MoE, original SDM, and page-local memory lowerings are deferred family-expansion slices.
+Each must enter through its own frozen contract and upstream comparator.

-### Phase 2.5 - compiler architecture (complete through integration closure)
+### Phase 2.5 - compiler architecture and schedule validation (complete)

 - Layered semantic/execution IR with locality and effect models (docs/compiler-charter.md).